 4. Know Your Audience’s Emoji Literacy

-Different age groups, cultures, and online communities interpret emojis in unique ways.
+Different age groups, cultures, and online communities interpret emojis in different ways.
 The 🙃 emoji might signal sarcasm to some and confusion to others.
-Using 🍑 in a health campaign, for example, might unintentionally derail your message if your audience reads it as innuendo.
+Similarly, using 🍑 in a health campaign might unintentionally derail your message if your audience reads it as an innuendo.

 5. Limit Your Emoji Count for Impact